-In sworn testimony for an earlier civil case, Ghislaine Maxwell acknowledged she dated Epstein but said she later became his employee, tasked with things like hiring staff for his six homes.
+In sworn testimony for an earlier civil case, Ghislaine Maxwell acknowledged that she had a romantic relationship with Epstein but said she later became his employee, tasked with things like hiring staff for his six homes.

-But in 2005, Epstein was arrested in Palm Beach, Florida, accused of hiring multiple underage girls to perform sex acts.
+But in 2005, Epstein was arrested in Palm Beach, Florida, and accused of hiring multiple underage girls — many students at a local high school — to perform sex acts.
 He pleaded guilty to a charge of procuring a person under 18 for prostitution and served 13 months in jail.

 Years of civil litigation followed, in which women accused Epstein and Maxwell of sexual abuse.
-Prosecutors in New York charged Epstein with sex trafficking in 2019, but he killed himself in jail before trial.
+Prosecutors in New York revived the case and charged Epstein with sex trafficking in 2019, but he killed himself in jail before he could face trial.

 The indictment against Maxwell is based on accusations from four women who say she recruited them to give Epstein massages that progressed into sexual abuse.
+One was just 14 at the time.
 Maxwell sometimes participated in the sexual encounters and was involved in paying at least one accuser, prosecutors allege.

-Annie Farmer alleges she was 16 when she was tricked into visiting Epstein’s New Mexico ranch under the guise of attending a bogus event for college-bound students.
+Annie Farmer alleges she was 16 when she was tricked into visiting Epstein’s New Mexico ranch under the guise of attending an event for college-bound students.
+But when she arrived, there were no other students.
 She said Maxwell tried to groom her by taking her to the movies and shopping, and giving her an unsolicited massage while the teenager was topless.

 The AP does not identify people who say they were victims of sexual abuse unless they come forward publicly.
-Although not identified in court documents, Farmer has described her experiences to ABC and The New York Times.
-When Maxwell sought bail, Farmer asked the judge to deny it, calling her a “psychopath.”
+Although she is not identified by name in court documents, Farmer has described her experiences in interviews with ABC and The New York Times.
+When Maxwell — a citizen of the U.S., U.K. and France — sought bail, Farmer asked the judge to deny it, calling her a “psychopath.”

-Prosecutors say Maxwell had gone into hiding after Epstein’s suicide, moving into a gated New Hampshire home — with a husband her lawyers have declined to publicly identify — and wrapping her cellphone in foil to ward off hacking.
+Prosecutors say Maxwell went into hiding after Epstein's suicide, moving into a gated New Hampshire home she bought for $1 million — with a husband her lawyers have declined to publicly identify — and wrapping her cellphone in foil to ward off hacking.

-Maxwell has remained mostly silent about the Epstein allegations, but in a 2016 deposition, she said she learned about the accusations “like everybody else, like the rest of the world, when it was announced in the papers.’’
+Ghislaine Maxwell has remained mostly silent about the Epstein allegations over nearly two decades, but in a 2016 deposition in a civil case, she said she learned about the allegations against him “like everybody else, like the rest of the world, when it was announced in the papers.’’

 She said she never saw Epstein getting massages from anyone under 18 and that no one ever complained to her that Epstein demanded sex.